-- the aggregate number of Shares to be issued pursuant to this Resolution (including Shares to be (1) issued in pursuance of the Instruments, made or granted pursuant to this Resolution) shall not exceed one hundred per centum (100%) of the total number of issued Shares (excluding treasury shares and subsidiary holdings, if any) in the capital of the Company (as calculated in accordance with sub-paragraph (2) below), of which the aggregate number of shares to be issued other than on a pro rata basis to existing shareholders of the Company shall not exceed fifty per centum (50%) of the total number of issued shares (excluding treasury shares and subsidiary holdings, if any) in the capital of the Company (as calculated in accordance with sub-paragraph (2) below); - (subject to such calculation as may be prescribed by the SGX-ST) for the purpose of determining the (2) aggregate number of Shares that may be issued under sub-paragraph (1) above, the percentage of the total number of issued Shares in the capital of the Company (excluding treasury shares and subsidiary holdings, if any) shall be calculated based on the total number of issued Shares in the capital of the Company (excluding treasury shares and subsidiary holdings, if any) at the time of the passing of this Resolution, after adjusting for: - (a) new Shares arising from the conversion or exercise of the Instruments or any convertible securities outstanding at the time of passing of this Resolution; - (b) (where applicable) new Shares arising from the exercise of share options or vesting of share awards outstanding or subsisting at the time of passing this Resolution, provided that such share options or share awards (as the case may be) were granted in compliance with the Catalist Rules; and - any subsequent bonus issue, consolidation or subdivision of Shares; (C) - (3) in exercising the authority conferred by this Resolution, the Company shall comply with the provisions of the Catalist Rules for the time being in force (unless such compliance has been waived by the SGX-ST), all applicable legal requirements under the Act and the Constitution of the Company; and - unless revoked or varied by the Company in a general meeting, such authority shall continue to (4) be in force until the conclusion of the next annual general meeting of the Company or the date by which the next annual general meeting of the Company is required by law to be held, whichever is earlier.
-(See Explanatory Note (ii))
+- (1) the aggregate number of Shares to be issued pursuant to this Resolution (including Shares to be issued in pursuance of the Instruments, made or granted pursuant to this Resolution) shall not exceed one hundred per centum (100%) of the total number of issued Shares (excluding treasury shares and subsidiary holdings, if any) in the capital of the Company (as calculated in accordance with sub-paragraph (2) below), of which the aggregate number of shares to be issued other than on a pro rata basis to existing shareholders of the Company shall not exceed fifty per centum (50%) of the total number of issued shares (excluding treasury shares and subsidiary holdings, if any) in the capital of the Company (as calculated in accordance with sub-paragraph (2) below); - (2) (subject to such calculation as may be prescribed by the SGX-ST) for the purpose of determining the aggregate number of Shares that may be issued under sub-paragraph (1) above, the percentage of the total number of issued Shares in the capital of the Company (excluding treasury shares and subsidiary holdings, if any) shall be calculated based on the total number of issued Shares in the capital of the Company (excluding treasury shares and subsidiary holdings, if any) at the time of the passing of this Resolution, after adjusting for: - (a) new Shares arising from the conversion or exercise of the Instruments or any convertible securities outstanding at the time of passing of this Resolution; - (b) (where applicable) new Shares arising from the exercise of share options or vesting of share awards outstanding or subsisting at the time of passing this Resolution, provided that such share options or share awards (as the case may be) were granted in compliance with the Catalist Rules; and - (c) any subsequent bonus issue, consolidation or subdivision of Shares; - (3) in exercising the authority conferred by this Resolution, the Company shall comply with the provisions of the Catalist Rules for the time being in force (unless such compliance has been waived by the SGX-ST), all applicable legal requirements under the Companies Act and the Constitution of the Company; and - (4) unless revoked or varied by the Company in a general meeting, such authority shall continue to be in force until the conclusion of the next annual general meeting of the Company or the date by which the next annual general meeting of the Company is required by law to be held, whichever is earlier.
+(Resolution 7) (See Explanatory Note (iii)) - 9.
+Authority to offer and grant options and to allot and issue shares pursuant to the SPCH Employee Share Option Scheme (the "Share Option Scheme")